jorendorff/a-history-of-the-world-notes/001-Mummy-of-Hornedjitef.md

 # 1. Mummy of Hornedjitef

-excavated from Asasif, Thebes, Egypt
+About 240 BC
-about 240 BC
+Excavated from Asasif, Thebes, Egypt

 ## Before listening